 Make sure that you can see clearly in winter, both before setting out and while you are driving.
 Get out your snow brush and ice scraper and check that your headlights and windshield wipers are in good condition.

 After a snowfall or freezing rain, you should completely clear your windshield, side and rear windows, front and rear lights, as well as rearview mirrors.
+Don’t forget to clear the roof of the car, because if pieces of snow or ice come free, they could hinder your visibility and constitute a hazard for other drivers.

 Replace your windshield wipers at the first signs of wear.
 Damaged wipers lose their effectiveness and can make driving hazardous.
 They could also scratch your windshield.